Japan 2019 Day 2 Part 1 - Smelling the Flowers in KyotoFeb 27, 2019 9 min read

 Your skin also changes

-It’s the shop from that cat movie!
+It’s the shop from that cat movie I watched on the plane!

 That one photo everyone takes because there’s nowhere else to stand.